Updated September 2019

 So, consider whether your brand will have a chance to get noticed or if it will get lost among the tens of thousands of results in an industry hashtag search.

-How to Find the Best Hashtags for Your Brand
+How to Research Hashtags for Your Brand

 - Usage research helps you to avoid going viral for all the wrong reasons.

 - Market research helps you make profitable choices.

 Usage research can help you avoid #HashtagFails.

 One minute you’re publishing a post that you’re proud of, and the next thing you know — your message box starts lighting up with thousands of angry users!
 Before you even make it back from lunch, your Instagram follower count takes a giant nosedive.

 All because someone else used the same hashtag or acronym to promote hatred, porn, politics, or rumors you want no part of.

 Hashtag usage research can help ensure that your brand doesn’t end up going viral for the wrong reasons.
 It’s a step you should never skip when using hashtags in your posts and stories.